01-edu/public/subjects/matrix_transposition_4by3/README.md

 - Define the structure matrix as a tuple of tuples of `i32`'s

-- Define a function that calculate the transpose matrix of a 4x3 matrix (4 rows by 3 columns) which is a 3x4 matrix (3 rows by 4 columns).
+- Define a **function** which calculates the transpose matrix of a 4x3 matrix (4 rows by 3 columns) which is a 3x4 matrix (3 rows by 4 columns).

 - Note: